o3-shop/o3-documentation/source/user/installation/Migration/index.md

 composer require o3-shop/shop-metapackage-ce:^1.0
 ```

-Confirm all overwrite requests with “y”.
+Confirm all overwrite requests with `y`.

 If the Azure theme is explicitly installed in your shop